overclokk/stellissimo-text-box/readme.txt

 More info:

-* Official Website of the plugin [Stellissimo.biz](http://www.stellissimo.biz).
+* Official Website of the plugin [Overclokk.net](http://www.overclokk.net/stellissimo-text-box-per-wordpress).

 == Installation ==

 1. Upload folder `stellissimo-text-box` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Proceed to the configuration in the settings menu.
+3. Proceed to the configuration in the settings menu.
+4. Add your txt or HTML, this will show in each pages and posts

 == Frequently Asked Questions ==